Hey, fellow pet lovers!

 - 2, feed them twice a day and keep them in after their second feed.

-Another thing we do with Pooss is we feed her twice a day, she gets her breakfast, tea and sometimes a few treats spread out during the day.
-Once shes had her breakfast at about 10 am she normally has a little nap afterwards and then goes out in the early afternoon.
-Then once shes had her tea, which is normally around 7 or 8 pm, she’s in for the night.
-I think it’s a really good idea to have strict feeding times as your pet will know when to come home each night and also have a reason to do so.
+Another thing we do with Pooss is we feed her twice a day; she gets her breakfast, tea, and sometimes a few treats spread out during the day.
+Once shes had her breakfast at about 10 am, she usually has a little nap afterwards and then goes out in the early afternoon.
+Then once shes had her tea, which generally is around 7 or 8 pm, she’s in for the night.
+I think it’s an excellent idea to have strict feeding times as your pet will know when to come home each night and also have a reason to do so.